Is Meghan Markle Being Forced To Quit Acting?

 Is Meghan being forced to quit acting?
 That’s the question being asked after a source said that she was looking to change careers.
 The actress is Rachel Zane on Suits.
-The show is about college drop-out Mike Ross and Harvey Specter and how they close cases.
-Meghan’s character is a paralegal and rumors about her character soon becoming a focal point due to her newfound popularity might be refuted.
+The show is about college drop out Mike Ross and Harvey Specter and how they close cases.
+Meghan’s character is a paralegal and despite rumors about her character soon becoming a focal point due to her newfound popularity might be refuted.

 Meghan may soon quit acting after Suits wraps up its seventh season but it has nothing to do with the royal family.
 A source told E!
 News prior to meeting the prince she was always going to change her career.
-According to their source, she was thinking about transitioning out of acting.
-Adding that she wanted to focus on other endeavors, including her philanthropy.
+According to their source she was thinking about transitioning out of acting.
+Adding that she wanted to focus on other endeavors including her philanthropy.

 Thank you TIME Mag for the opportunity to highlight such an important issue. #grateful #IWD RT @TIME: Meghan Markle: https://t.co/cgPUQQfj44